tage64/aqcp/diaries/karl.md

 3/3 -2021
 Wrote some of the example usage and discussion parts, particulary the shortcomings of compression.
 Some more restructuring and changes to introduction

+4/3 - 2021
+Met up at campus to finnish up the report.
+Made a lot of changes.
+Rewrote parts of introduction, exemple usage, discussion.
+Proof reading and some last minute changes.